Bureau of Family Nutrition

 Illinois Department of Human Services

-Pregnant women participating in WIC in Winnebago County Health Department
+Pregnant women participating in WIC in Winnebago and Macon County Health Departments.

 Increase the number of women who completely abstain from drinking alcohol during pregnancy.

 The FASD program is a pilot project funded by Northrop-Grumman.
-The proposed local service organization for demonstrating the Illinois FASD Prevention Program is the Winnebago County Health Department (WCHD).
-The WCHD FASD Prevention Program screens all pregnant WIC participants, or approximately 3,000 individuals, to assess high-risk drinking behavior using the T-ACE screening questionnaire.
-It is estimated that a minimum of 100 women will receive at least one Brief Intervention.
-Project staff has implemented procedures among the maternal and child health programs in the health department to encourage participation in an effort to minimize attrition.
-Women who continue to engage in high-risk behavior are referred to the area's substance abuse treatment center.
+The proposed local service organization for demonstrating the Illinois FASD Prevention Program includes the Winnebago County Health Department (WCHD) and the Macon County Health Department (MCHD).
+The FASD Prevention Program screens all pregnant WIC participants, or approximately 3,000 individuals, to assess high-risk drinking behavior using the T-ACE screening questionnaire.
+It is estimated that approximately 10% of women screened will receive at least one Brief Intervention.
+Project staff has implemented procedures among the maternal and child health programs in the health departments to encourage participation in an effort to minimize attrition.
+Women who continue to engage in high-risk behavior are referred to substance abuse treatment centers in the area.